valorisa/vscode-error-lens/README.md

 ## Features

-* Highlight lines containing diagnostics.
+* Highlight lines containing diagnostics
-* Append diagnostic descriptions to the end of the line.
+* Append diagnostic as text to the end of the line
-* Show icons in gutter.
+* Show icons in gutter
-* Show closest diagnostic in status bar.
+* Show message in status bar

 ## Settings